King Street: Readers and Exercises - Set OneRegular price $78.00 Sale price $78.00

-King Street is an integrated, structured phonics reading programme for adult and teenage learners which can be used by trained teachers as well as volunteer and support staff.
+King Street is an integrated, structured phonics reading scheme for adult and teenage learners which can be used by trained teachers as well as volunteer and support staff.
 This carefully graded reading scheme provides opportunities for practice in all the underpinning skills necessary to produce a competent reader.

 The King Street collection consists of four sets of books with accompanying exercises.
 In addition there is the opportunity for the teacher to record phonological assessment and ongoing progress using the assessment sheets.

 Set One: 10 readers plus accompanying exercises